-Welcome!!
+Welcome!
 This section of our website is for students who have been admitted to a Summer 2015 program.
 It contains the next steps and forms you'll need to complete prior to departure.
-Some programs may also have additional instructions and forms that will come from the program director.
+Some programs may also have additional instructions and forms that can be found through your application website here or sent out by the program director.

-If you received your admission letter and have not already completed the Intent to Enroll form be sure to do so prior to the deadline noted in your letter.
+If you received your admission letter and have not already completed the Statement of Committal be sure to do so prior to the deadline noted in your admissions email.
 If we don't hear from you by the deadline, your admission to the program may be withdrawn and your place offered to another applicant.

 Health Information Form: Fill out and sign.
 Also must be signed by health care provider.